-Sometimes, your doctor may suggest an ultrasound or MRI scan to confirm the diagnosis but this is not always necessary.
+Sometimes, your doctor may suggest an ultrasound scan or MRI scan to confirm the diagnosis but this is not always necessary.
 Some doctors inject a local anaesthetic into the area where you are experiencing pain.
 If this causes temporary relief of pain, burning and tingling, it can sometimes help to confirm the diagnosis and show the doctor where the problem is.

 What is the treatment for Morton's neuroma?

 Simple treatments may be all that are needed for some people with a Morton's neuroma.
 They include the following: